 Later was originally developed for Instagram.
 It has all the basic features you’d expect from a social media scheduler.
 They’ll help you with post development, primarily as photo and video formats.
 You’ll also get analytics.
 However, the two big features to mention are that they work only with visual platforms.
 This includes TikTok, Pinterest, and Instagram.
 They also have significant support for user-generated content.
 Finally, this social media dashboard is easy to use.

 Tailwind does two things very well: Instagram and Pinterest.
 And that’s all they do.
 Specifically, Tailwind will let you create posts, then schedule them.
 After publication, you’ll get analytics information to help plan the future.
-They have recently begun adding more support for Facebook as well.
+They have recently begun adding more support for Facebook as well as well as their new Tailwind Ghostwriter AI product.

 Collaborative Social Media Dashboard for Teams